amr-hammoud/bin-tracker/README.md

 ### User Stories

-#### Super Admin

-- As a super admin, admin, and other users, I want to login so that I can access the website.
-- As a super admin, I want to create accounts so that users can access the website.
-- As a super admin, I want to see accounts so that I can make decisions about them.
-- As a super admin, I want to delete accounts so that users no longer have access to the website.
-- As a super admin, I want to update account details so that users maintain access to the website.
+- As an admin, I want to view the bins on an interactive map.

-#### Admin

 - As an admin, I want to view real-time and historical data on bins fill levels to generate reports and make decisions based on data.
-- As an admin, I want to view the bins on an interactive map.
-- As an admin, I want to view the bins in a list, so that I can manage them quickly.
-- As an admin, I want to add bins so that I can see their data on my dashboard
-- As an admin, I want to update bin details so that their data stays accurate.
-- As an admin, I want to delete bins so that their data doesn't appear on my dashboard
-- As an admin, I want to filter bin data so that I can make better decisions.
-- As an admin, I want to view the trucks on an interactive map.
-- As an admin, I want to view the trucks in a list, so that I can manage them quickly.
-- As an admin, I want to add trucks so that I can track their activity on my dashboard
-- As an admin, I want to update truck details so that their activity info stays accurate.
-- As an admin, I want to delete trucks so that their activity doesn't appear on my dashboard
-- As an admin, I want to update my account details so that I maintain access to the website.
-- As an admin, I want to create users with different permissions so that they have access to our website.
-- As an admin, I want to update user details so that they maintain access to the website.
-- As an admin, I want to delete accounts so that users no longer have access to the website
-- As an admin, I want to send announcements to users so that I can communicate easily.
-- As an admin, I want to chat with users using text messages so that we maintain live support.

-#### User

 - As a user, I want to have a real-time route suggestion on a map for me to follow and reduce unnecessary trips.
+- As a super admin, I want to manage user accounts so that they can access the website.
-- As a user, I want to chat with the admins using text messages so that we maintain live support.
+- As an admin, I want to manage the bins, so that their data stays accurate.
-- As a user, I want to receive announcements from the admins so that we can communicate easily.
+- As an admin, I want to manage the trucks so that I can track their details on my dashboard.
+- As an admin, I want to communicate with users using text messages so that we maintain live support.
 - As a user, I want to view my truck details so that I keep track of its maintenance schedule.
-- As a user, I want to edit my profile info so that I maintain access to the system.

-<br><br>

 <!-- Prototyping -->
 <img src="./readme/title3.svg"/>